ChristopherMorrison/ctf-tool/README.md

 # CTF-TOOL
-Finaly!
+Finally!
 A tool for building modular CTFs with minimum effort.

 # Concepts